WASHINGTON Dec 4 California Democrat Maxine

-Maxine Waters elected ranking member of US House financial panel
+Waters was elected to serve as ranking member of the House

 Waters was widely expected to win the post.

 She joins Jeb Hensarling, a Texas Republican, who will chair

 the committee.
 Both have expressed interest in housing finance